School of Philosophy, Psychology and Language Sciences

-I have previously studied the mechanisms in the medial temporal lobe underlying the two main processes of Familiarity and Recollection.
-Furthermore I was interested in studying the role of the posterior parietal cortex during High vs Low confidence responses and the associated phenomenon of Encoding-Retrieval Flip, one of the most robust effect noticeable through the fMRI.
-I explored the brain using innovative techniques such as the Representational Similarity Analysis (Kriegeskorte et al., 2008).
+Past research interestsDuring my Master’s study I previously researched medial temporal lobe mechanisms underlying the two recognition memory processes of familiarity and recollection.
+During an internship in the Cabeza lab at Duke University, USA, I also investigated the role of the posterior parietal cortex during High vs Low confidence responses and the associated phenomenon of Encoding-Retrieval Flip, one of the most robust effect noticeable through the fMRI.